-- Develop a youth-oriented program which includes: - Protocols to ensure parents/caregivers are contacted consistently and that law enforcement is not engaged for fare-only matters. - Working with youth to develop focused communication, educational outreach, and fare media access efforts to communities highlighted in survey results. - Defining period of time during the start of school where students would not receive warnings or citations.
+- Develop a youth-oriented program which includes: - Special training focused on interacting with youth. - Focused communication, educational outreach, and fare media access efforts to communities highlighted in survey results. - Defining period of time during the start of school where students would not receive warnings or citations.